ZhuTiangang/Process-Metrics-for-DNN/RQ1/README.md

 The parameter *R* is to store different initialized models for repeating experiments, which is varied from 1 to 3 (or more).

 ## 2. Iterate
-Please make sure the values of *dataset*, *model_name* and *R* in 'iterate.py' keep the same as in 'initializer.py', and fill in the value of 'num' corresponding to the size of dataset (60000 for mnist, 73257 for svhn, and 50000 for cifar).
+Please make sure the values of *dataset*, *model_name* and *R* in 'iterate.py' keep the same as in 'initializer.py', and fill in the value of *num* corresponding to the size of dataset (60000 for mnist, 73257 for svhn, and 50000 for cifar).

 Then, run 'iterate.py', the iterative models will be stored as ('new_model/' + dataset + '/'+ model_name +'/{}/model_{}.h5'.format(R, i)).
 The parameter seed is to shuffle the dataset for repeating experiments.